cr0hn/ja-shortener/helm/charts/ja-shortener/README.md

 - External databases must be accessible from the Kubernetes cluster
 - Ensure proper network policies and security groups are configured
 - For production, always use SSL/TLS connections to external databases
+- Use DSN (Data Source Name) format for complex connection strings with parameters

 ### Migration from Internal to External